hlandau/ortega/rtg-spec.md

 ### Incorporated Resources

-This specification **must** be read in associated with the following resources:
+This specification **must** be read in association with the following resources:

   - The [register manual published by Broadcom]();

-  - The **resource definition file** rovided with this specification.
+  - The **resource definition file** provided with this specification.
 This provides machine readable definitions for registers and other numbered resources; this specification text does not duplicate information available in the resource definition file.